pagkly/Zed/Investopedia3/Why Effective Dates Matter.md

 Why Effective Dates Matter
 ## What Is Effective Date?

 In contract law, the effective date is the date that an agreement or transaction between or among signatories becomes binding.
-For an [initial public offering (IPO)](https://www.investopedia.com/terms/i/ipo.asp), it is the date when shares can first be traded on an exchange.
+For an [[initial public offering (IPO)]](https://www.investopedia.com/terms/i/ipo.asp), it is the date when shares can first be traded on an exchange.

 Both parties to a contract usually need to agree on an effective date before a contract is signed.